madees/DAQC2-Chataigne-Module/README.md

 By default, it will send OSC to local IP (ie. Chataigne shoud run on Raspberry Pi).

-You can also send OSC to another IP (if Chataigne runs on another distant device) by giving IP as command line argument, example :
+Alternatively, you can also send OSC to another IP (if Chataigne runs on another distant device than the DAQC2 equipped RPI) by giving IP as command line argument, example :
 > python3 OSCDAQC2Plate.py 192.168.1.69

 The DAQC2 LED should turn from white to black, and to green if everything's fine.